The Problem

 The Short Version

-Content flows in from many directions: bulk importers for CMS migrations and document archives, an extract API with declarative rules for structured data sources, RSS/Atom crawling for ongoing feeds, and AI assistants that save articles and notes on your behalf.
+Content flows in from many directions: bulk importers for CMS migrations and document archives, an extract API with declarative rules for structured data sources, pull replication from WordPress and other CMS platforms, RSS/Atom crawling for ongoing feeds, pluggable connectors for custom sources, and AI assistants that save articles and notes on your behalf.

 It supports multiple users and groups, so a team can share a common pool of content and collaborate through their AI assistants.
-One person’s assistant can summarize something and share it to the team’s feed, building a shared knowledge base without anyone copying and pasting links around.
+An analyst can summarize a report and share it to the team’s feed.
+A writer can research across the entire corpus and send findings to colleagues.
+A shared knowledge base builds organically without anyone copying and pasting links around.

 Honcho is also a persistence layer for AI workflows.
 Agent apps that summarize articles, monitor topics, or produce analysis can write their output back to Honcho, where it becomes searchable alongside everything else.
 The content you curate and the content your tools produce all live in one place.